Opinion polling for the 2014 Scottish independence referendum

 This page lists the public opinion polls that were conducted in relation to the 2014 Scottish independence referendum, that was held on 18 September 2014.
 Overall, polls showed that support for a "No" vote was dominant until the end of August 2014, when support for a "Yes" vote gained momentum and the gap closed significantly, with at least one poll placing the "Yes" vote ahead.
 In the final week of the campaign, polls showed the "No" vote to be consistently but somewhat narrowly ahead.
 There were no exit polls although a YouGov post-election poll was published shortly after the polls closed.
-For the history of the campaign itself see 2014 Scottish independence referendum, Yes Scotland ("yes" supporters), and Better Together (campaign) ("no" supporters).
+For the history of the campaign itself see 2014 Scottish independence referendum, Yes Scotland ("yes" supporters), and Better Together ("no" supporters).